Share This :

-As these encouraging words resonate from the crowd, Mason receives the ball back from the catcher after throwing one in the dirt, allowing the runner to score from third — one ball, two strikes.
-He pauses for a second to compose himself, taking a breath to relax his mind and loosen the muscles.
+As these encouraging words resonate from the crowd, Mason receives the ball back from the catcher after throwing one in the dirt, allowing the runner to score from third—one ball, two strikes.
+He pauses to compose himself, taking a breath to relax his mind and loosen the muscles.
 He hears the crowd but they become mere background noise as he prepares to allow his body to act without his mind doing anything.
-The pitch is on the way ― strike three!
+The pitch is on the way—strike three!

 Does it seem unrealistic for a 9-year-old kid to have this kind of mental control over his thoughts in the heat of competition?
 Along with proper mechanics, my student Mason has been taught a routine that helps him mentally prepare before every pitch.
 This routine keeps his mind “in the moment” instead of “in the crowd.”

 You won’t see this kind of poise from a kid with little or no training.
 After throwing a wild pitch, you are more likely to see negative body language—looking into the crowd at his parents or rushing the next pitch hoping to get lucky.
 The truth is, in a competitive environment a trained pitcher merely feels challenged while an untrained pitcher feels pressured.